Asset Protection Explained in a Nutshell - Video Transcript

-So, the first rule is what you don’t own cannot be taken from you.
-Second rule, just as obvious, no country in the world automatically enforces U.S. judgments.
+So, the first rule is, what you don’t own cannot be taken from you.
+The second rule, just as obvious, no country in the world automatically enforces U.S. judgments.
 Say it again.

 No country in the world automatically enforces U.S. judgments.
-Every single country out there forces anybody who wants to take your money away to re-sue you and litigate in a hostile environment if they want to get to your money and the good parts about it is most of the rest of world have serious impediments to people being able to win those suits.
+Every single country out there forces anybody who wants to take your money away to re-sue you and litigate in a hostile environment if they want to get to your money.
+The good parts about it are, most of the rest of world have serious impediments to people being able to win those suits.

 99% of the rest of the world thinks contingency fee litigation is immoral and unethical as I do.
 I believe it's a complete conflict of interest.

 We have 125,000-130,000 lawyers graduating each year, most of them with nothing to do.
 Well, anyone of them can file a lawsuit for $200 or $300, sue you for $10 or $20 or $30 million, ruin your health, ruin your sleep, ruin your capacity to move forward in some cases, all because they have the power to and they have nothing else to do.